+Figure 4 Selecting beta version of Window Subsystem for Linux

-Once the components installed on your computer, click the Restart now button to complete the task.
+Once the components installed in the computer, click the restart now button to complete the task.

-After your computer restarts, you will notice that Bash will not appear in the "Recently added" list of apps, this is because Bash isn't installed yet.
-Now that you have setup the necessary components, use the following steps to complete the installation of Bash:
+After the computer restarts, User will notice that Bash will not appear in the "Recently added" list of apps, this is because Bash is not installed yet.
+Now that User has setup the necessary components, use the following steps to complete the installation of Bash.

 Open Start, do a search for bash.exe, and press Enter.